lucadibello/teaclave-java-benchmark/README.md

 - `common/` – Enclave service contracts and shared DTOs annotated with `@EnclaveService`.
 - `enclave/` – Implementation of the aggregation tree plus the service exposed to the host.
 State is kept inside the enclave and updated via `initBinaryAggregation`, `addToBinaryAggregation`, and `getBinaryAggregationSum`.
-- `host/` – Benchmark runner that calibrates a workload, executes weak/strong scaling passes, and prints JSON metrics suitable for plotting.
+- `host/` – Benchmark runner that prepares a fixed workload, executes weak/strong scaling passes, and prints JSON metrics suitable for plotting.

 ## Benchmark Approach